|

 2.

-Transfers - Government has paid little
+Transfers - Government has paid relatively little

 attention to income redistribution because families and businesses take